Catoca diamond mine

-The Catoca diamond mine is the fourth largest diamond mine in the world, and is located in Angola.
+The Catoca diamond mine in Angola was established in 1992, and began production in 1997.
+It is the fourth largest diamond mine in the world.
 The mine is located on a kimberlite pipe.
 The mine is owned by a joint venture between the Angolan state-owned company Endiama, and Taadeen Holdings, a subsidiary of the Oman Investment Authority.

 Ownership

-At one time, the mine was owned by a consortium of international mining interests, including Endiama (the state mining company of Angola) (32.8% ownership), Alrosa of Russia (32.8%), Odebrecht of Brazil (16.4%), and the Diamond Finance CY BV Group (16.8%).

 In 2011, Lev Avnerovich Leviev sold LL International Holding, which held an 18% stake in Catoca to the Chinese company Sonangol International.

+In 2017 the mine was owned by a consortium of international mining interests, including Endiama (the state mining company of Angola) (32.8% ownership), Alrosa of Russia (32.8%), Odebrecht of Brazil (16.4%), and the Chinese owned LL International Holding B.V.
+(18%).

 In 2017, Odebrecht sold off its 16.4% stake in Catoca.

-In 2018, Alrosa expanded its stake to 41% ownership, with the remainder held by Endiama (41%) and the Chinese company LL International Holding (18%).
+In 2018, Alrosa, which had been associated with the mine since 1992, expanded its stake to 41% ownership, with the remainder held by Endiama (41%) and the Chinese company LL International Holding (18%).

 In June 2022, Angola seized a stake in the nation’s biggest diamond miner, giving it majority control of Catoca.
 The 18% stake previously held by LL International holding was nationalized.

 In 2022 sanctions were imposed on Alrosa for Moscow's role in the conflict in Ukraine.
 Sanctions-hit Alrosa, as a shareholder in Catoca, were affecting "Angola's credibility in the international diamond market".

 Effective May 2025 Alrosa has divested its stake in Catoca, and a subsidiary of Oman's sovereign wealth fund has replaced sanctions-hit Russian firm Alrosa as a shareholder in Catoca.
 Angola's Ministry of Mineral Resources, Oil and Gas, confirmed said the deal had been formalised on May 26.

-Catoca's shareholder structure showed that Endiama EP, Angola's national diamond company, owns 59% of Catoca, with Taadeen holding the remaining 41%, which used to be held by Alrosa.
+Catoca's shareholder structure then showed that Endiama EP, Angola's national diamond company, owns 59% of Catoca, with Taadeen holding the remaining 41%, which used to be held by Alrosa.